nushell-prophet/numd/examples/2_numd_commands_explanations/numd_commands_explanations.md

 //  │ ```                                                       │
 //  │ #code-block-starting-line-in-original-md-23               │
 //  │ ```nu                                                     │
-//  │ # This chunk will output results inline                   │
+//  │ # This block will output results inline                   │
 //  │ > whoami                                                  │
 //  │ user                                                      │
 //  │                                                           │